aguerriero1998/326_project/docs/submission_final.md

 Semester: Fall 2018

-Overview: Inspire is a web application modeled after SPire.
+Overview: Inspire is a web application modeled after Spire.
 With inspire, you will get the full Spire experience with a more intuitive and user friendly experience.
 Inspire allows students to leave course reviews and professor reviews once they have taken a class.

 Team Members: Akshaya Bhattarai,
 Alex Guerriero,